Coronavirus NYC: Johnson & Johnson shots to arrive, will be dedicated to homebound seniors

 The Javits Center administered its 100,000th shot Tuesday, likely making them the busiest site in the country.
 They are now doing 8,000 shots a day.

-They are gearing up for the overnight appointments, which starts Friday into Saturday.
+They are gearing up for the overnight appointments, which start Friday into Saturday.

 De Blasio said he is "very confident" the city will reach its goal of five million vaccinations by June with the increased Johnson & Johnson production.